 - 1. Preliminary Design - 2.
 Right of Way needs - 3.
-Cost Estimates - 4.
-Cost effectiveness (safety improvements, LOS changes over time, average travel time reductions over time, projected air quality benefits.) - 5.
-Project is consistent with the MPO TAC approved projects list. - 6.
-Road project is on a facility identified on the Utah State Functional Class Map. - 7.
-The project is regional in nature. - 8.
-Project scope (total or phase) is an appropriate size to be funded with limited MPO federal funds. - 9.
+Cost Estimates (Each project must use the current cost estimating spreadsheet and submit a draft prior to the MPO Staff review meeting.
+Cost estimates may be reviewed by a 3rd party engineer for accuracy.) - 4.
+Cost effectiveness (safety improvements, LOS changes over time, average travel time reductions over time, projected air quality benefits) - 5.
+Project is consistent with the MPO TAC approved projects list - 6.
+Road project is on a facility identified on the Utah State Functional Class Map - 7.
+The project is regional in nature - 8.
+Project scope (total or phase) is an appropriate size to be funded with limited MPO funds - 9.
 Project is consistent with sponsor general or transportation plan - 10.
-Officially supported by political leadership approved by legislative body - 11.
-Other transportation agencies or municipalities that are affected by the project are in agreement. - 12.
-Local matching funds are approved. - 13.
-Funding is adequate to clear design and completes the project. - 14.
-Phased projects are proposed in logical increments. - 15.
-Sponsor commitment to completion of project within 5 years from date of award.
+Other transportation agencies or municipalities that are affected by the project agree - 11.
+Local matching funds are approved - 12.
+Funding is adequate to clear design and completes the project - 13.
+Phased projects are proposed in logical increments - 14.
+Sponsor commitment to completion of project within 5 years from date of award